 The Council has applied the exemption allowed within 'Financing Reporting Standards 30 Heritage Assets' to its collections of museum exhibits and works of art.
 FRS 30 states that 'Where the cost information is not available, and cannot be obtained at a cost which is commensurate with the benefits to users of the financial statements, the assets will not be recognised in the balance sheet and the disclosures required by this standard should be made'.
-As such the Council has not recognised these collections held at 1 April 2011 within its Balance Sheet.
+As such the Council has not recognised any of the items in these collections held at 1 April 2011 within its Balance Sheet.